earth6r/Analytics0001/README.md

 - change colors of charts to match theme ✅
 - delete user permanently (delete all references as well) ✅
 - profile picture url saved and retrieved from db and displayed in the header ✅
+- add in email field for login so users can start saving settings to db ✅

 TODAY TODO:
 - add color blind message and maybe a color blind mode to update toast success/error classNames to be bg instead of border